 All training is based on national guidelines from the NHS, Great Ormond Street Hospital and other clinical paediatric settings.
-This is crucial in how we train our staff and covers a combination of specialist skills tailored to the individual.
+This is crucial in how we train our staff and covers a combination of mandatory and clinical skills.

 This is delivered to all staff and includes: